VedantCodes30/movie-app-vercel/README.md

 ## ✅ Deployment

 - Clone the repo.
+- Create a `.env.local` file.
+- Register on TMDB and Appwrite to get your own API KEYS.
+- Replace API KEYS with your own API KEYS.
 - Set up environment variables for TMDB and Appwrite if you want search tracking.
 - Run `pnpm install` (or `npm install`).
 - Run locally with `pnpm dev`.